MicrosoftDocs/SupportArticles-docs/support/azure/azure-monitor/app-insights/change-analysis-troubleshoot.md

 You may not immediately see web app in-guest file changes and configuration changes.
 Prepare for brief downtime and restart your web app.
 After that, you should be able to view changes within 30 minutes.
 If not, [submit an Azure support ticket](https://azure.microsoft.com/support/).

-## Diagnose and solve problems tool for virtual machines
+## "Diagnose and solve problems" tool for virtual machines

 To troubleshoot virtual machine issues by using the troubleshooting tool in the Azure portal, follow these steps: